The Change Christ Brings

 Reflect & Pray

-Loving God, please help me turn from sin and find life in You.
+Dear God, please help me yield the areas of sin in my life to You.

 Share this with your friends: